 The ScoreDefinition interface defines the score representation.

-To implement a custom score, you'll also need to implement a custom scoreDefinition.
+To implement a custom Score, you will also need to implement a custom ScoreDefinition.
 Extend AbstractScoreDefinition (preferably by copy pasting HardSoftScoreDefinition) and start from there.

 Then hook your custom ScoreDefinition in your SolverConfig.xml:

 '''

 <scoreDirectorFactory>

 <scoreDefinitionClass>...MyScoreDefinition</scoreDefinitionClass>

 ...

 </scoreDirectorFactory>

 '''